apiaryio/dredd/docs/hooks.md

 ```

 ## Advanced Examples

-### Using Chai Expectations to fail a transaction
+### Using Chai assertions to fail a transaction

-You can also require [Chai](http://chaijs.com/) and use its `asert`, `should` or `expect` interface in
+You can also require [Chai](http://chaijs.com/) and use its `assert`, `should` or `expect` interface in
-hooks and write set your custom expectations.
+hooks and write your custom expectations.
 Dredd catches Chai's expectation error in hooks and makes transaction to fail.

 ```coffee
 {before, after} = require 'hooks'